 As a result, these departmental units need business platforms over which they have independent rights for defining administration policies, access controls, branding, security, compliance, and even data storage.

-Not only this but a video platform also has to empower each department to determine how they would like to define their portal management policies, access controls, user groupings, portal branding, video encoding and streaming profiles, compliance, and much more.
+Not only this but such a video platform also has the ability to empower each department/division's video portal to define their independent portal management policies, access controls, user groupings, portal branding, video encoding and streaming profiles, compliance, and much more.

-But you may wonder how a video platform can facilitate such deep portal-level segregation and autonomy -- the answer to which is multi-tenancy.
+But you may wonder how a video platform can facilitate such deep portal-level segregation and autonomy - the answer to which is multi-tenancy.
+VIDIZMO is a unique multi-tenant enterprise video platform that supports the creation of these multiple autonomous video portals with all the functionalities mentioned above.

 In a multi-tenant video platform, the same application is deployed in a number of independent (not pooled) instances.
 This has to do with complete media and user segregation that provides portal-level autonomy for defining all portal management policies, branding, streaming, hosting, licensing, etc. to meet department-specific privacy, security and compliance needs.
 As a result, the portals and their data sets don’t touch, interact and are not viewable together in any combination or instance, unless it is required that way.